 \section{$1/N$ corrections}

-In this Appendix, we provide details regarding the computation of $1/N$ corrections in the Schwinger-boson formalism.
-We present the form of the three-point interaction vertex (App.~\ref{vertex}) and the Schwinger-boson Green's function (App.~\ref{app:bosonGF}), which are the basic blocks for diagrammatic calculations.
-We then compute the Schwinger-boson polarization bubble (App.~\ref{fluctSelf}), from which we obtain the RPA propagator $\overline{D}_A$ for bond-order-parameter fluctuations, which itself gives a $1/N$ correction to the ground-state energy density (App.~\ref{freeCorrection}).
+In this appendix, we provide details regarding the computation of $1/N$ corrections in the Schwinger-boson formalism.
+We present the form of the three-point interaction vertex (Appendix~\ref{vertex}) and the Schwinger-boson Green's function (Appendix~\ref{app:bosonGF}), which are the basic blocks for diagrammatic calculations.
+We then compute the Schwinger-boson polarization bubble (Appendix~\ref{fluctSelf}), from which we obtain the RPA propagator $\overline{D}_A$ for bond-order-parameter fluctuations, which itself gives a $1/N$ correction to the ground-state energy density (Appendix~\ref{freeCorrection}).